 - a. regular attendance in a 180-day instructional program. - b. regular attendance in a three-hour-net instructional day. - c. attaining the age of five (5) on or before September 1 required for legal entry into kindergarten. - d. an official letter or transcript from a proper school authority (to include home education) which shows records of attendance, academic information, and grade placement of the student. - 3.
 Any child who has been promoted or assigned to grades 6, 7, or 8 will be admitted to middle school. - 4.
-Any student who has been officially promoted or assigned to grade 9 will be admitted to high school.

-5. Both parents residing in Okeechobee County but in different school zones:

-If a child's parents physically reside in separate residences located in different residential attendance zones or the child's parents are divorced or otherwise living separate and apart under court order and the child rotates between the parents'

-residences, the child shall be enrolled in and attend the school zoned for the residence of the parent in which the child physically resides (stays) for 51% or more of the time.
+Any student who has been officially promoted or assigned to grade 9 will be admitted to high school. - If a child's parents physically reside in separate residences located in different residential attendance zones or the child's parents are divorced or otherwise living separate and apart under court order and the child rotates between the parents' residences, the child shall be enrolled in and attend the school zoned for the residence of the parent in which the child physically resides (stays) for 51% or more of the time.
 If the actual physical rotation is 50/50 and the parents reside in separate residential attendance zones, the school of enrollment shall be selected by the parents.
 If there is no court order, the parents' declaration of primary residence should be accepted.